Computer and network surveillance: Surveillance as an aid to censorship

 Surveillance and censorship are different.
 Surveillance can be performed without censorship, but it is harder to engage in censorship without some forms of surveillance.
 And even when surveillance does not lead directly to censorship, the widespread knowledge or belief that a person, their computer, or their use of the Internet is under surveillance can lead to self-censorship.

 In March 2013 Reporters Without Borders issued a Special report on Internet surveillance that examines the use of technology that monitors online activity and intercepts electronic communication in order to arrest journalists, citizen-journalists, and dissidents.
 The report includes a list of "State Enemies of the Internet", Bahrain, China, Iran, Syria, and Vietnam, countries whose governments are involved in active, intrusive surveillance of news providers, resulting in grave violations of freedom of information and human rights.
 Computer and network surveillance is on the increase in these countries.
-The report also includes a second list of "Corporate Enemies of the Internet", Amesys (France), Blue Coat Systems (U.S.), Gamma (UK and Germany), Hacking Team (Italy), and Trovicor (Germany), companies that sell products that are liable to be used by governments to violate human rights and freedom of information.
+The report also includes a second list of "Corporate Enemies of the Internet", including Amesys (France), Blue Coat Systems (U.S.), Gamma (UK and Germany), Hacking Team (Italy), and Trovicor (Germany), companies that sell products that are liable to be used by governments to violate human rights and freedom of information.
 Neither list is exhaustive and they are likely to be expanded in the future.

 Protection of sources is no longer just a matter of journalistic ethics.
 Journalists should equip themselves with a "digital survival kit" if they are exchanging sensitive information online, storing it on a computer hard-drive or mobile phone.
 Individuals associated with high-profile rights organizations, dissident groups, protest groups, or reform groups are urged to take extra precautions to protect their online identities.

+Countermeasures

+Countermeasures against surveillance vary based on the type of eavesdropping targeted.
+Electromagnetic eavesdropping, such as TEMPEST and its derivatives, often requires hardware shielding, such as Faraday cages, to block unintended emissions.
+To prevent interception of data in transit, encryption is a key defense.
+When properly implemented with end-to-end encryption, or while using tools such as Tor, and provided the device remains uncompromised and free from direct monitoring via electromagnetic analysis, audio recording, or similar methodologies, the content of communication is generally considered secure.

+For a number of years, numerous government initiatives have sought to weaken encryption or introduce backdoors for law enforcement access.
+Privacy advocates and the broader technology industry strongly oppose these measures, arguing that any backdoor would inevitably be discovered and exploited by malicious actors.
+Such vulnerabilities would endanger everyone's private data while failing to hinder criminals, who could switch to alternative platforms or create their own encrypted systems.

+Surveillance remains effective even when encryption is correctly employed, by exploiting metadata that is often accessible to packet sniffers unless countermeasures are applied.
+This includes DNS queries, IP addresses, phone numbers, URLs, timestamps, and communication durations, which can reveal significant information about user activity and interactions or associations with a person of interest.